Bloomfield Township, Oakland County, Michigan: Private schools and international programs

 The Lower School and Junior School campuses of the Detroit Country Day School are located in the township as are Academy of the Sacred Heart, Brother Rice High School, Marian High School, and the International Academy, a magnet school run by BHS.
-Other private schools including Cranbrook Schools, The Roeper School, and St. Hugo have campuses located just inside nearby Bloomfield Hills and Birmigham.
+Other private schools including Cranbrook Schools, The Roeper School, and St. Hugo have campuses located just inside nearby Bloomfield Hills and Birmingham.

 The French School of Detroit has its administrative offices at Meadow Lake Elementary School in the township.
 Preschool classes are held at Meadow Lake, while elementary school students attend classes at Meadow Lake and at any one of four partner elementary schools, including West Maple Elementary in Bloomfield Township.

 Kensington Academy, a Catholic boy's elementary and middle school, first opened on the Sacred Heart campus in 1969.
 It moved into its own facility in 1982.
 In 2006 it announced that it was merging with Sacred Heart.
 At one time it occupied a facility in Bloomfield Township.

 The Japanese School of Detroit, a weekend supplementary education program for Japanese nationals of primary and secondary school age, first started holding classes at Kensington Academy in 1981.
 It later had its school offices in the former Kensington Academy facility in Bloomfield Township.